The Truth About Ruby on Rails in 2025: Dead, Dying, or Thriving?

 Yes, Rails remains popular due to its developer-friendly approach, community support, and continuous updates that keep it modern and efficient for web applications.

-Rails continues to evolve, with regular updates adding new features like Propshaft and enhanced database support, ensuring its relevance in modern web development
+Rails continues to evolve, with regular updates adding new features like Propshaft and enhanced database support, ensuring its relevance in modern web development.

 Rails is beginner-friendly, especially for those familiar with Ruby, thanks to its conventions, clear documentation, and supportive community.

-The point of Ruby on Rails is to provide a framework that emphasizes convention over configuration, enabling rapid development of web applications.
+The point of Ruby on Rails is to provide a framework that emphasises convention over configuration, enabling rapid development of web applications.
 It streamlines development processes by following best practices and reducing the need for boilerplate code.